Dee Mangin, MBChB, DPH, FRNZCGP

 2014 Health Technology Innovation Grant -- The eDosette study: Optimizing medication use and safety in community dwelling seniors (HTIG 2014-17)

-Dr. Dee Mangin is a Professor in the Department of Family Medicine at McMaster University, as well as the David Braley & Nancy Gordon Chair in Family Medicine.
+Dr. Dee Mangin is the Associate Chair (Research) and a Professor in the Department of Family Medicine at McMaster University, as well as the David Braley & Nancy Gordon Chair in Family Medicine.
 Prior to moving to Canada from New Zealand, Dr. Mangin was the Director of the Primary Care Unit at the University of Otago, Christchurch.
-The University of Otago is also where she obtained her Bachelor of Medicine, Bachelor of Surgery and her Doctor of Public Health, and in 2011 she became a Fellow of the Royal New Zealand College of General Practitioners.
-Mangin also sits on the Section of Researchers’ Council with the College of Family Physicians of Canada (CFPC), and is a member of the Integrated Patient Safety Action Plan Medication Safety Leads Group, Patients for Patient Safety Canada.
-Her research interests include rational prescribing, multimorbidity, polypharmacy and medication discontinuation, patient centred care, innovative models of primary care and medication safety.
+The University of Otago is also where she obtained her Bachelor of Medicine, Bachelor of Surgery and her Doctor of Public Health.
+She is a Fellow of the Royal New Zealand College of General Practitioners, and received the College’s Distinguished Serve Medal in 2011.
+She is the Director of MUSIC, the McMaster University Sentinel and Information Collaboration practice-based research network, and the Medical Director of RxISK.org a website for consumer information and reporting of drug adverse reactions.
+Dr. Mangin is also a member of the Integrated Patient Safety Action Plan Medication Safety Leads Group, Patients for Patient afety Canada.
+Her broad research interests are: rational prescribing with a focus on matching burden of care with capacity to benefit; innovative models of primary care service delivery; and the influences of science, policy and commerce on the nature of care.